 Honda CR-V review - Interior, design and technology

-Impressive interior quality, but the exterior design is inoffensive and unlikely to catch the eye
+Impressive interior quality, but the exterior design is uninteresting and unlikely to catch the eye

 Honda clearly felt that the previous generation CR-V had the right kind of exterior style because the new generation model is very similar in appearance.
 There are flashes of chrome around the nose and large alloy wheels as standard on higher specification models, but ultimately this is a safe and sensible design.
 It’s unlikely to win the hearts of buyers, but at the same time it won’t put many off, either.